jessicadsewell/bamazon/README.md

 ![Products List Screenshot](/images/Display2.png)

 If the items stock-quantity is more than the amount ordered, the app will display "Good News" and calculate the total owed.
+Once the customer gets the "Good News" message, the total quantity will be adjusted to reflect the purchase.

 ![Products List Screenshot](/images/Display3.png)